 - 2 of 5: $1

-Approximately one in every ten tickets will be a special ticket that will double any winnings, except the jackpot, on that ticket.
+Approximately one in every 10 tickets will be a special ticket that will double any winnings, except the jackpot, on that ticket.
 It doesn't cost anything, it's random.
-Winning game plays on a ticket designated as "THIS IS A DOUBLER TICKET!"
+The winning game plays on a ticket designated as "THIS IS A DOUBLER TICKET!"

-Pick 3 and Weekly Winnings: Two-Dollar Drawing Game
+Arizona $2 Lotteries: Pick 3 and Weekly Winnings

-The Arizona Lottery game Pick 3 is a two-dollar drawing game you can purchase tickets for every day, with drawings taking place nightly from Monday through Saturday.
+The Arizona Lottery game Pick 3 is a $2 drawing game you can purchase tickets for every day, with drawings taking place nightly from Monday through Saturday.

 To play, you decide on either one or two plays per ticket and can win up to $500 per entry.
 You must pick one or two sets of three-digit numbers (000 through 999) then choose how you want to play your numbers: Straight, Box, Straight/Box, Front Pair, or Back Pair.
 The play type you choose then determines the amount you win: